-The Nominating and Governance Committee consists of Paula Williams Madison (chairman), Lawrence A. Goodman and Scott N. Schneider.
+Our Nominating and Governance Committee consists of Paula Williams Madison, Lawrence A. Goodman and Scott N. Schneider.
+If elected as a director at the Annual Meeting, Andrew P. Glaze is expected to serve on the Nominating and Governance Committee.
+Paula Williams Madison has indicated that she will resign from our Board and the Nominating and Governance Committee immediately prior to Mr. Glaze's appointment to the Board.
 Each of the members of our Nominating and Governance Committee was determined to be independent in accordance with Nasdaq rules and relevant federal securities laws and regulations.

-The Nominating and Governance Committee's purposes, as set forth in its charter, are:
+Our Nominating and Governance Committee's purposes, as set forth in its charter, are:

-- (1) to identify individuals qualified to become board members, and to recommend director nominees to the board: - (2) to oversee the evaluation of our management and the board; and - (3) to review from time to time the Corporate Governance Guidelines applicable to us and to recommend to the board such changes as it may deem appropriate.
+- (1) to identify individuals qualified to become Board members, and to recommend director nominees to our Board; - (2) to oversee the evaluation of our management and our Board; and - (3) to review from time to time the Corporate Governance Guidelines applicable to us and to recommend to our Board such changes as it may deem appropriate.

-The Nominating and Governance Committee's responsibilities are set forth in its charter, which was most recently reviewed by the Committee and approved by the board in January 2018.
+Our Nominating and Governance Committee's responsibilities are set forth in its charter, which was most recently reviewed by the Committee and approved by our Board in January 2018.
 The current version of the charter as well as our Corporate Governance Guidelines are available on our website at www.ncm.com at the Investor Relations link.
-There were four meetings of the Nominating and Governance Committee during our 2017 fiscal year.
+There were four meetings of our Nominating and Governance Committee during our 2017 fiscal year.

-Other than the director candidates designated by our founding members, the Nominating and Governance Committee identifies individuals qualified to become board members and recommends director nominees to our board for each annual meeting of stockholders or in connection with filling a vacancy on the board between annual meetings.
-It also reviews the qualifications and independence of the members of our board of directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the overall composition of our board of directors and its committees.
-The Nominating and Governance Committee recommends to our board of directors the terms of our Corporate Governance Guidelines.
-The Nominating and Governance Committee reviews such guidelines and the provisions of the Nominating and Governance Committee charter on a regular basis to confirm that such guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
-The Nominating and Governance Committee also monitors our board of directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our board of directors in its annual review of our board of directors.
+Other than the director candidates designated by our founding members or by Standard General pursuant to the Settlement Agreement, our Nominating and Governance Committee identifies individuals qualified to become Board members and recommends director nominees to our Board for each annual meeting of stockholders or in connection with filling a vacancy on our Board between annual meetings.
+It also reviews the qualifications and independence of the members of our Board of Directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the overall composition of our Board of Directors and its committees.
+Our Nominating and Governance Committee recommends to our Board of Directors the terms of our Corporate Governance Guidelines.
+Our Nominating and Governance Committee reviews such guidelines and the provisions of our Nominating and Governance Committee charter on a regular basis to confirm that such guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
+Our Nominating and Governance Committee also monitors our Board of Directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors in its annual review of our Board of Directors.